-May is Mental Health Awareness Month.
+May was Mental Health Awareness Month.
 This is an incredibly important time to raise awareness and reduce the stigma of mental health.
 I’ve spent a lot of time over the last year talking about the mental health crisis in our teens, but since May is also a month that we celebrate mothers on Mother’s Day, I want to spend time talking about moms and mental health—an equally important topic and a group that is often forgotten in the conversation around mental health.

 An article recently went viral entitled “Mothers Are Drowning in Stress.”
 Just by the title alone, I can tell you this is absolutely true.
 The writer, Dr. Alison Escalante, references a book by sociologist Caitlyn Collins called Motherhood Work: How Women Manage Careers and Caregiving.
 Collins researched moms across the globe and found that “American mothers stood out in their experience of crushing guilt and work-family conflict… U.S. moms are caught between conflicting cultural schema—that of worker devotion and devotion to children.”